 High-frequency components are intersample signals.
 This observation suggests that modern sampled-data control theory can offer solutions to the problems of sound processing today.
 Based on recent theoretical results, filters can be designed that optimally interpolate the intersample content (that is, the lost high-frequency components).
-This is the intuition behind the YY filter, which is able to recover the optimal continuous-time (analog) performance.
+The optimal continuous-time (analog) performance is recovered.